STWing/Bylaws/Bylaws.md

 The Bylaws of **The Science and Technology Wing** at the University of
 Pennsylvania:

-These bylaws were created by present members of STWing in a unanimous vote.
+These bylaws were created by present members of STWing in a majority vote.
 They represent both our rules and our mission.
-The bylaws were last amended on November 4th, 2013.
+The bylaws were last amended on November 5th, 2013.

 ## Article I: Name